In Papeete, getting more organized….

 The lower nut is the packing nut and the one directly above is the locking nut, which does exactly that; blocks/locks the packing nut from moving back.

-Folks have asked for to do a recap of how I prepared the boat for six months on the hard, here in French Polynesia… so here is how I “winterized” or rather “summerized” Sarantium.
+Folks have asked for a to-do list or a recap, of how I prepared the boat for six months on the hard, here in French Polynesia… so here is how I “winterized” or rather “summerized” Sarantium.

 Bedding and clothing